 Overview of top investment options: You’ve done the hard work and built up a sizeable portfolio.
 Now, where should you invest your hard-earned cash so it keeps working hard for you?
 Mr. Alexander Hubner, CEO of Le Bijou, one of Switzerland top 5 entrepreneurs in the service sector (according to Swiss Economic Forum), examines the various asset classes in the market today and delineates the most appropriate route for investors with an appetite for stable and safe returns.

 One of the perpetual problems facing investors today is the ability to find assets with decent risk-adjusted returns without suffering a permanent capital loss.
-This issue is particularly astute amongst retail investors with a total portfolio size between 50,000 and 100,000 EUR/CHF.
+This issue is particularly astute amongst retail investors who are looking for where to invest from 50,000 to 100,000 EUR/CHF with low risk.

 At this range, the amount of investable capital is significant enough to hurt investors in the event of a loss.
 The capital is likely to be the result of years of saving and frugal living.
 However, at this level, the cost of seeking professional investment advice can appear exorbitant (up to 3% of the total portfolio level).
 Investors are essentially stuck.